eafit-apolo/apolo-users/docs/source/software/monitoring/nagios/nagios-core-4.4.1/plugins/pnp4nagios.rst

 php-gd not detected
 ''''''''''''''''''''

-It's possible that after installing PHP-GD, the package is unrecognizable by PHP, the solution is to create a file in :bash:`/etc/php.d/` that contains the extension information indicating the path to the gd.so library.
+**PROBLEM:** After installing PHP-GD, the package is unrecognizable by PHP.

+**SOLUTION:** To create a file in :bash:`/etc/php.d/` that contains the extension information indicating the path to the gd.so library.

 .. code-block:: bash